Working Hours and Overtime in Bahrain

 What Are The Standard Working Hours In Bahrain?

 An employee whose age is 15 or younger has a maximum of 6 hours per day and 30 hours per week.
 An employee whose age is 16 or older is allowed to work 48 hours per week.
-A minimum meal interval of 30 minutes must be observed by employees who work more than 6 consecutive hours in a day.
+A minimum meal interval of 30 minutes must be observed by employees who work more than 6 hours in a day.
 In typical working hours, Monday through Friday, the hours are 8:00 to 16:00.

 Maximum Working Hours In Bahrain